CardioComposer: Leveraging Differentiable Geometry for Compositional Control of Anatomical Diffusion Models: Appendix

 \subsection{Baseline Methods Implementation}

 \begin{itemize} \item \textbf{Explicit Conditioning}: To ensure that the elements of $\mathcal{G}_\text{exp}$ are roughly between 0 and 1, we min-max normalize the masses $\mathcal{M}$, centroids $\mathcal{C}$, and normalized covariances $\mathcal{S}_n$ with values calculated from the real dataset (\cref{tab:explicit_geom_norm_values}).
-The input channels for the latent diffusion model are increased to handle the concatenated input. does not readily permit the use of dropout to train a diffusion model in an unconditional manner because the null condition is defined as zero—equivalent to the minimum moment values.
+The LDM input channel count is increased to accommodate the concatenated input.
+This method does not readily permit the use of dropout to train a diffusion model in an unconditional manner because the null condition is defined as zero—equivalent to the minimum moment values.
 We include explicit conditioning results for guidance weights smaller than 0 in \cref{fig:plot_A} for completeness. \item \textbf{Cross-Attention Conditioning}: Our initial tokens consist of 13-dimensional vectors representing the concatenation of mass $\mathcal{M}$, centroids $\mathcal{C}$, and normalized covariances $\mathcal{S}_n$.
 The tokens are then min-max normalized similar to explicit conditioning and embedded into a 256 dimensional vector for cross-attention.
 To embed the component index, we use a linear embedding layer.
-To embed the geometric moments, we use an MLP with three linear layers and 2 ReLU layers bewteen layers 1 and 2.
+To embed the geometric moments, we use an MLP with three linear layers and apply a ReLU operation after the first and second layers.
 Both embeddings are added together and used to condition the U-Net with cross-attention, where we use 8 attention heads.
-To enable unconditional generation, we randomly dropout each channel of $\mathcal{G}_\text{cross}$ with a probability of 0.1. \item \textbf{Implicit Conditioning}: To compute the ellipsoidal distance map, we use the centroids $\mathcal{C}$ and non-normalized covariances $\mathcal{S}$ for each component to compute the Mahalanobis distance \cite{de2000mahalanobis} for each voxel position.
-We then apply a shifted sigmoid transform—with a slope of -0.5 and a bias of 1—to constrain the outputs between 0 and 1, and subsequently concatenate the resulting grid to the latents.
-To enable unconditional generation, we randomly dropout each channel of $\mathcal{G}_\text{imp}$ with a probability of 0.1.
+To enable unconditional generation, we randomly drop each channel of $\mathcal{G}_\text{cross}$ with a probability of 0.1. \item \textbf{Implicit Conditioning}: To compute the ellipsoidal distance map, we use the centroids $\mathcal{C}$ and non-normalized covariances $\mathcal{S}$ for each component to compute the Mahalanobis distance \citep{de2000mahalanobis} for each voxel position.
+We then apply a shifted sigmoid transform—with a slope of -0.5 and a bias of 1 to constrain the outputs between 0 and 1, and subsequently concatenate the resulting grid to the latents.
+To enable unconditional generation, we randomly drop each channel of $\mathcal{G}_\text{imp}$ with a probability of 0.1.
 One limitation of this approach is that the target mass can only be targeted indirectly through the non-normalized covariance term, which can be seen in the conditional fidelity plot for size in \cref{fig:plot_A}.

 \end{itemize}